enod/stopwords_zh/README.md

 ### stopwords_zh

 StopWords for Chinese: collect Chinese stopwords, Just for removing common useless words.
+Added traditional chinese stopwords using mafan the converter.

 #### Use